wafflez180/Anti-Social-Club-iOS/README.md

 ## <a name="key-features"></a>Key Features

 * Email Verification
-  - Checked with SUNY Buffalo's student directory to confirm
+  - Checked with SUNY Buffalo's student directory to confirm the user is a student at UB
-  - Emailed verification to email after student confirmation
+  - Emailed a verification code after UB student confirmation
   <img src="http://arthurdearaujo.com/ub-anti-socialclub-register-method.png" alt="UB Anti-Social Club Screenshot 1" width="750" />
 * Infinity Scrolling
   - As the user scrolls down, more posts load